 Spot Welding Applications

-Spot welding is the most common robotic welding process in auto plants because it joins thin steel body panels at precise points using electrical resistance, creating strong, repeatable bonds for vehicle frames and structural assemblies.
+Spot welding is a common robotic welding process in auto plants.
+It joins thin steel body panels at precise points using electrical resistance.

-You’ll see robotic spot welding systems clamp sheets, deliver current, and form nuggets in milliseconds, so your line can run fast without sacrificing control.
-Multiple arms can work at once, raising throughput while keeping each weld location consistent.
+You’ll see robotic spot welding systems clamp sheets, deliver current, and form weld nuggets in a short cycle.
+Multiple robot arms can work at once, raising throughput while keeping each weld location consistent.

 For you, that means more efficient production and tighter process control on every shift.